Ullerwood Castle

-Ullerwood Castle is an early medieval castle, possibly a shell keep, in Ringway, Manchester, England.
-The castle is first referred to in 1173, in a document stating Hamon de Masci held the castles of Ullerwood and Dunham.
-There is no other contemporary documented reference to the castle.
-Ullerwood Castle has been confused with Watch Hill Castle in nearby Bowdon, but the two are separate castles, though both probably owned by de Masci.
-The site is underneath a house and surrounded by trees.
+Ullerwood Castle is an early medieval castle, possibly a shell keep, in Ringway, a civil parish on the southern border of Manchester, England.
+Twelfth-century historian Roger of Hodwen included Hamon de Masci in list of rebels against Henry II in 1173 and wrote that he held the castles of Ullerwood Dunham.
+There is no other contemporary documented reference to the site.
+Ullerwood Castle has been confused with Watch Hill Castle in nearby Bowdon, but the two are separate sites, though both were probably owned by the de Masci family.
+The castle site lies beneath a house and is surrounded by trees.